anik-UCB/Econometric-Analysis-Stocks/README.md

 # Econometric-Analysis-Stocks
-Econometric Analysis of Lithium Stocks
+Econometric Analysis of Lithium Stocks(SQM, FMC,ALB) for 2017